-At JGI we analyze metabolite profiles from a wide range of samples including microbes, plants and fungi, as well as the media in which they grow and environment in which they are found, including soil, bodies of water (e.g. ocean, lake), etc. Metabolites are extracted from each type of sample using a variety of methods and solvent systems optimized for specific metabolites of interest.
-Metabolites from extracts are then detected using our liquid-chromatography tandem mass spectrometry (LC-MS/MS) system, and analyzed using a “targeted” approach, in which standards are used for identification, or an “untargeted” approach, in which software and algorithms are used to help identify compounds, or both depending on the experiment hypotheses.
+At the JGI we analyze metabolite profiles from a wide range of samples including microbes, plants and fungi, as well as the media in which they grow and environment in which they are found, including soil, bodies of water (e.g. ocean, lake), etc. Metabolites are extracted from each type of sample using a variety of methods and solvent systems optimized for specific metabolites of interest.
+Metabolites from extracts are then detected using our liquid-chromatography tandem mass spectrometry (LC-MS/MS) system, and analyzed using a “targeted” approach, in which standards run in-house are used for identification, and/or an “untargeted” approach, in which software and algorithms are used to detect features and putatively identify compounds, or both depending on the experiment hypotheses.

 Currently, the following types of metabolite analyses can be requested in a CSP proposal, to which a “targeted” and/or “untargeted” analysis method is applied:

 - Polar Metabolite Analysis – small, hydrophilic polar metabolites such as amino acids, nucleic acids, sugars and small organic acids, often involved in primary metabolism.
 Uses normal phase HILICZ chromatography.
 Limit 200 samples.

 - Non-polar Metabolite Analysis – generally non-polar metabolites not directly involved in primary metabolism, such as antibiotics, polyketides, phenolics.
+Uses reverse phase C18 chromatography.
 Limit 500 samples.

-Additional Capabilities – JGI also has limited capacity for samples that include (a) stable isotopic labeling or (b) lipidomics.
-Please contact Metabolomics group lead Trent Northen or Katherine Louie to discuss available metabolomics analyses complementary to your research.
+Additional Capabilities – The JGI also has limited capacity for lipidomics samples.
+Please contact Metabolomics group lead Trent Northen or Katherine Louie to discuss additional metabolomics analyses complementary to your research.

 Polar Metabolite Analysis

 Polar metabolite analysis consists of small, polar metabolites such as amino acids, nucleic acids, sugars and small organic acids that are typically part of primary metabolism, often playing a role in normal growth and development and part of fundamental metabolic pathways essential for survival.
 Characterizing primary metabolites is important for examining interspecies interactions and cross-feeding, and can be used to determine what substrates are synthesized, taken up or released by different organisms under various environmental conditions.